-Our experienced consultant psychiatrists, therapists and nurses have a long and successful track record helping people to recover from a wide variety of problems, including trauma, psychosis, behavioural and developmental disorders and post-traumatic stress disorders.
+Our experienced consultant psychiatrists, therapists and nurses help people recover from a wide variety of problems, including trauma, psychosis, behavioural and developmental disorders and post-traumatic stress disorders.

-Patients can come to us confident that they will be comprehensively assessed and cared for by our expert team.
+Patients can come to us confident that they will be comprehensively assessed and cared for by our multi-disciplinary team.